techworldwithmurali/devops-zero-to-hero/README.md

 - Exploring Build Triggers in Jenkins
 - Restart, Safe Restart, Copy, and Move Jobs in Jenkins
 - Using Build with Parameters in Jenkins
 - Creating Users in Jenkins
-- Setting up Role-Based Authorization Strategy
-- Integrating Jenkins with Active Directory

 ### **Day 19 - Jenkins**
 - Understanding Master and Slave Nodes